Adjunct Assistant Professor

 Architect, School of Architecture of Barcelona (ETSAB), Spain

 Iker Gil is an architect and the director of MAS Studio, a collaborative architecture and urban design firm.
-MAS Studio also develops its work in other fields such as research, exhibitions, and publications.
-Some of the most recent work of MAS studio includes "Cut.
-Join.
-Play.," the winning entry for the Architecture for Humanity Chicago street furniture competition; "Inside Marina City," a project done with photographer Andreas E.G. Larsson that documents the residents and units of the Marina City complex; and "Envisioning Titletown," a proposal developed with PORT that creates a new vibrant urban district around Lambeau Field.
+The studio develops its work with an emphasis in research, built work, publications, and exhibitions.
+Some of the most recent work of MAS studio includes an open-air pavilion in Chicago; a multi-family residential building for SOS Children's Villages; the signage standards for the Oneida Tribe of Indians of Wisconsin; and "Inside Marina City," a project that documents the residents and units of the Marina City complex.

-He is the editor in chief of the quarterly design journal MAS Context that addresses issues that affect the urban context.
-He is also the editor of the book Shanghai Transforming published by ACTAR in 2008.
-In addition, he was the curator of the exhibition Shanghai Transforming at Virginia Tech (2010) and the Chicago Architecture Foundation (2008), and the exhibition Synchronizing Geometry held at S.R.
+He is the editor in chief of the quarterly design journal MAS Context, the editor of the book Shanghai Transforming (ACTAR, 2008), and the co-director of the Chicago Expander program at Archeworks.
+He was the curator of the exhibition Shanghai Transforming at Virginia Tech (2010) and the Chicago Architecture Foundation (2008), and the exhibition Synchronizing Geometry held at S.R.
 Crown Hall at the Illinois Institute of Technology (2006).
-Since 2010, he is the director of the architecture and urban lecture series at the Instituto Cervantes of Chicago.